jderrickyoung/Azure-NSGs-inspecting-network-protocol/README.md

    ![SSH Command](https://i.imgur.com/OCHQLVp.png)

 3. Follow the prompts to connect and enter your password (not visible while typing).
-Observe the SSH traffic in Wireshark.
+If entered correctly, you'll be logged into the Linux VM.
+Each keystroke in the session generates its own packet, visible in Wireshark.

    ![SSH Traffic](https://i.imgur.com/EErcK9u.png)